CMASCenter/pcluster-cmaq/README.md

 git clone -b main https://github.com/CMASCenter/pcluster-cmaq
 ```

-To update the code to the latest version, if it has been awhile since you cloned the repo use:
+To update the code to the latest version use:

 ```
 cd pcluster-cmaq